An injury to one is still an injury to all

 Solidarity

 Nationalism gaslights us out of our awareness of our value to ourselves and one another as workers, whether for wages, or domestically.
-Atomised, we can throw a torrent of consumer durables into the bottomless pit of our alienation; united as a class, we can defend rights and advance interests collectively.
+Atomised, we can only throw a torrent of consumer durables into the bottomless pit of our alienation; united as a class, we can defend rights and advance interests collectively.

 View →